DAY 1: Saturday, May 30 – DEPART US – ARRIVE IN HAVANA

 - Five nights superior accommodations at the beautiful 5-star, number one ranked hotel, located in historic downtown Havana

 - Three nights standard accommodations in provincial hotels or private homes “casa particulars” located in Trinidad.

 - All in-country ground transportation in a luxury motor coach including airport transfers

-- Most Meals as per itinerary
+- All meals while in Cuba as per itinerary

 - Certification of travel to Cuba under the U.S. Department of the Treasury general license

 - All entrance fees to scheduled activities and events

 - Basic required travel health insurance and emergency medical evacuation

 - Gratuities for luggage handling, restaurant service, and programmed activities throughout tour*

 Not included in Tour Price